 The USDA Plant Hardiness Zone is the main zoning system in the US.

 The USDA Hardiness Zone map tells you the minimum temperature you can expect in your area based on recent 30-year averages.
-This will help you choose plants that are likely to survive winters in your area.
+This will help you choose plants that are likely to survive winter cold in your area.

 Here’s a zone map of the area considered the US Southwest.

-The map is not very precise but you can find your exact zone by entering your zip code here.
-I find it interesting to see how the zones can vary, even from neighborhood to neighborhood.
+The map is not very precise, but you can find your exact zone by entering your zip code here.
+I find it fascinating to see how the zones can vary, even from neighborhood to neighborhood.

 Limitations of the USDA Zones

-While it’s important not to grow plants that will die from cold, for most of us in the southwest HEAT is a much bigger concern.
+While it’s important not to grow plants that will die from cold, for most of us in the southwest HEAT is the main concern.
 The USDA Zone system frustratingly does not address this crucial variable.

 You may be wondering if there are other zoning systems that take more variables into account.
-There are, but they have their limitations, too.
+There is one, but it has major limitations, too.

-One you may have heard of is the Sunset Climate Zones.
-It takes into account several variables including length of growing season, amount of rainfall, summer highs, wind, and humidity.
+Sunset Magazine has created its own zoning system — Sunset Climate Zones — which takes into account several variables including length of growing season, amount of rainfall, summer highs, wind, and humidity.
 Which all sounds pretty good!
 But currently, it’s of limited value since very few nurseries label their plants with the Sunset Zones.

 Microclimates: More Important Than Zones